Landing your dream job

 - Negativity:

-Show commitment to your profession and send the right signals demonstrating your interest in the company and the role.
+In review, show commitment to your profession and send the right signals demonstrating your interest in the company and the role.
 It is important when selling yourself in an interview to know what the company needs, and not just what you need, and match your experience accordingly.

 If you do all of these things, you will increase your chances of landing your dream job!